MuhammdAbdullah/stirling-engine-app/README.md

 - Try running `npm start` from the correct directory

 **If the chart doesn't appear:**
+- Make sure you ran `node setup.js` to download Chart.js locally
-- Check your internet connection (Chart.js loads from CDN)
+- Check that `lib/chart.min.js` exists in your project folder
 - Open the developer tools (F12) to see any error messages

 **If buttons don't work:**